Sequential active learning of low-dimensional model representations for reliability analysis: SIS for rare event estimation

 Therefore, an estimate of $p_M$ is given by

-Samples from $h_i$ can be obtained using Markov Chain Monte Carlo (MCMC) methods given samples from $h_{i-1}$.
+Samples from $h_i$ can be obtained using Markov chain Monte Carlo (MCMC) methods given samples from $h_{i-1}$.
 More precisely, \cite{Papaioannou2016} proposes a resample-move scheme in which Markov chain seeds are obtained as samples from $h_{i-1}$ that are then reweighted (resampled with weights) according to $\omega_i\left(\bm{u}\right)$.
 In this way, the seed samples are already approximately distributed according to the stationary distribution of the Markov chain $h_i$ and long burn-in periods can be avoided.
 We adopt an adaptive conditional MCMC sampler (aCS) to perform the move step due to its robust performance in high-dimensional settings.
-Details can be found in \cite{Papaioannou2016}. \\~\\ The $h_i$ are chosen as smooth approximations of $h^*$ using the standard-normal CDF $\Phi(\cdot)$ (compare \cref{fig:sis_schematic}):
+Details can be found in \cite{Papaioannou2016}.